Esukhia/teachingtibetan.com/docs/reception/reading_correspondence.md

 <!-- div:right-panel -->

-> Can understand a large part of many TV programmes on topics of personal interest such as interviews, short lectures and news reports when the delivery is relatively slow and clear.
+> Can understand formal correspondence on less familiar subjects well enough to redirect it to someone else.